FAQ

 Which taxes and fees are associated with transfer of a flat and how does this work within a family?

-When transferring real estate, an administrative fee is paid to the cadastral office for proceedings on permission for registration in the amount of CZK 2,000.00.
-This fee is a flat rate and relates to all property transferred in one contract (i.e. it is unimportant whether you transfer 10 properties or only one by means of the contract).
-In terms of sale of properties in our development projects, we pay this fee in full.
-However, when new buildings built by our companies are first sold, no tax is paid on flats and family houses as they are exempt from this by law.
-Income tax also comes into consideration.
-Income tax is in general paid by the seller, with which conditions for exemption have not been met and which has created a profit through sale of the property (this need not at the same time concern a contractor).
-Exemption from tax then in particular relates to sale of flats or family houses in which the seller had their registered residence address for at least two years before the sale.
-Exemption from income tax can also be claimed for by a seller which used the property being sold as their residence address for a period of less than two years before the sale if it can be proven that they used the income from the sale for acquisition of their next housing.
-It also applies that if the seller owned the property for more than five years, their income achieved by sale is also exempt from income tax.
-The income tax rate is then dependent on whether the seller is an individual or corporate entity.
-If this concerns taxation of so-called gratuitous income (resulting for example from property acquired by being gifted), taxation of this from 2014 onwards falls into the regime of income tax (the former gift tax has been abolished).
-At the same time, it applies that acquisition by gifting is exempt from tax if the gratuitous income (e.g. through gifting) comes from an immediate relative, this meaning from a sibling, uncle, aunt, nephew or niece, husband or wife, daughter-in-law or son-in-law or father-in-law or mother-in-law, and/or from a person who has lived with the tax payer (i.e. the recipient, person receiving the gift) in a common household for at least a year and who cared for the household together with them or was dependent on such a person.
+Upon the transfer of real estate, an administrative fee of CZK 2,000 is payable to the Cadastral Office for the proceedings on the approval of registration.
+This fee is fixed and applies to all properties transferred under a single contract, meaning it does not matter whether the contract covers one property or ten.
+In the sale of properties within our development projects, we pay this fee in full.
+In addition, income tax may also apply.
+As a general rule, income tax is paid by the seller if the conditions for exemption are not met and the sale of the property has generated a profit, regardless of whether the seller is a business owner.
+Income tax exemption applies mainly to the sale of apartments or family houses in which the seller had their residence for at least two years prior to the sale.
+An exemption may also be claimed by a seller who used the property as their residence for less than two years before the sale, provided they can prove that the proceeds from the sale were used to secure their subsequent housing needs.
+It also applies that if the seller has owned the property for more than five years, the income derived from its sale is likewise exempt from income tax.
+The income tax rate then depends on whether the seller is an individual or a legal entity.
+As for the taxation of so-called gratuitous income, such as the acquisition of real estate by way of a gift, this has been subject to the income tax regime since 2014, when gift tax was abolished.
+The acquisition of property by gift is exempt from tax if the gratuitous income is received from a relative in the direct line or in the collateral line, namely from a sibling, uncle, aunt, nephew or niece, husband or wife, daughter-in-law or son-in-law, or father-in-law or mother-in-law, or from a person with whom the taxpayer, that is, the recipient or donee, lived for at least one year in a jointly managed household, jointly cared for the household, or was dependent on that person for maintenance.

 Back